ssukijth0330/disney_hls_parser_new_discontinuity/README.md

 NOTE:
-The code is able handle an invalid duration.
+The code is able handle an invalid duration or emtry string instred of panic.
 Such as:
 1)
 #EXT-X-TARGETDURATION:abc20def